au-ts/lionsos_docs/README.md

 ./server.sh
 ```

-You should see a message such as 'Web Server is available at http://localhost:1313/'.
+You should see a message such as `Web Server is available at http://localhost:1313/`.
 Open the link in your browser to view the documentation, the page will automatically
 reload on any changes.